 All Together Now: Integrating Risk and Crisis Communication in NIMS and ICS Workshop

-The National Incident Management System (NIMS) guides all levels of government, nongovernmental organizations and the private sector to work together to prevent, protect against, mitigate, respond to and recover from incidents, and the Incident Command Structure (ICS) has long been established by the NIMS as the standardized incident organizational structure for the management of all incidents.
-While these structures are well-established and a best practice for the management of incidents, we must update and adapt the way in which responders integrate risk and crisis communication principles into these structures and other communication processes.
+The National Incident Management System (NIMS) guides all levels of government, nongovernmental organizations and the private sector to work together to prevent, protect against, mitigate, respond to and recover from incidents.
+The Incident Command Structure (ICS) has long been established by the NIMS as the standardized incident organizational structure for the management of all incidents.

 Tuesday, June 22, 2021